Polaris: Variability

+Evans et al also tentatively succeeded in imaging features on the surface of Polaris Aa: large bright and dark patches appear in close-up images, changing over time.
+Follow up imaging campaigns are required to confirm this detection.
+Polaris's age is difficult to model; current best estimates find the Cepheid to be much younger than the two main sequence components, seemingly enough to exclude a common origin, which would be quite unlikely for a triple star system.

+Torres 2023 and Evans et al 2024 both suggest that recent literature cautiously agree that Polaris is a first overtone pulsator.

 Role as pole star

-Because Polaris lies nearly in a direct line with the Earth's rotational axis "above" the North Pole—the north celestial pole—Polaris stands almost motionless in the sky, and all the stars of the northern sky appear to rotate around it.
-Therefore, it makes an excellent fixed point from which to draw measurements for celestial navigation and for astrometry.
+Because Polaris lies nearly in a direct line with the Earth's rotational axis above the North Pole, it stands almost motionless in the sky, and all the stars of the northern sky appear to rotate around it.
+It thus provides a nearly fixed point from which to draw measurements for celestial navigation and for astrometry.
 The elevation of the star above the horizon gives the approximate latitude of the observer.

-In 2018 Polaris was 0.66° away from the pole of rotation (1.4 times the Moon disc) and so revolves around the pole in a small circle 1.3° in diameter.
-It will be closest to the pole (about 0.45 degree) soon after the year 2100.
+In 2018 Polaris was 0.66° (39.6 arcminutes) away from the pole of rotation (1.4 times the Moon disc) and so revolves around the pole in a small circle 1.3° in diameter.
+It will be closest to the pole (about 0.45 degree, or 27 arcminutes) soon after the year 2100.
 Because it is so close to the celestial north pole, its right ascension is changing rapidly due to the precession of Earth's axis, going from 2.5h in AD 2000 to 6h in AD 2100.
-Twice in each sidereal day Polaris' azimuth is true north; the rest of the time it is displaced eastward or westward, and the bearing must be corrected using tables or a rule of thumb.
+Twice in each sidereal day Polaris's azimuth is true north; the rest of the time it is displaced eastward or westward, and the bearing must be corrected using tables or a rule of thumb.
 The best approximation is made using the leading edge of the "Big Dipper" asterism in the constellation Ursa Major.
 The leading edge (defined by the stars Dubhe and Merak) is referenced to a clock face, and the true azimuth of Polaris worked out for different latitudes.

 The apparent motion of Polaris towards and, in the future, away from the celestial pole, is due to the precession of the equinoxes.
 The celestial pole will move away from α UMi after the 21st century, passing close by Gamma Cephei by about the 41st century, moving towards Deneb by about the 91st century.